(22nd March 2013 – 12½ miles)

 the paths unused

-as we followed more of those helpful, handmade signposts.
+as we followed more of those always helpful, handmade signposts.

-We didn’t know then but thousands of sheep and lambs died in the coming days: buried by drifting snow, next to walls where they had sought shelter.
-(But not these sheep.
-We were lower down and further east than the truly awful, sheep-killing weather).
+We didn’t know at the time but thousands of sheep and lambs died in the coming days: buried by drifting snow, next to walls against which they had sought shelter.

 Though I rather like the effect on some of these shots

-(especially this one) it temporarily damaged my camera and caused me auto-focusing problems in the days to come.
+(especially this one) the melting sleet temporarily damaged my Nikon and caused auto-focusing problems in the days to come.

-My guide-book had mentioned this ‘white cairn’ and told us to head for it from the valley below.
+My Trailblazer guide-book mentioned this ‘white cairn’ and told us to head for it from the valley below.
 Easily said, easily written.
-It was a pity that it was invisible in this snow-storm until we almost tripped over it.
+It was a pity that it was invisible in the snow-storm until we almost bumped into it.

 By 12.30, we were nearing Richmond and as once again I was in no great rush,

-With a pleasingly full stomach, the climb through Whitecliffe Wood was beautifully silent with Pat’s footprints quickly rubbed out by fresh snowfall.
+With a pleasingly full stomach, the climb through Whitecliffe Wood was beautifully silent with Pat’s footprints already rubbed out by fresh snowfall.

-As I emerged from the trees I realised that, far too soon, I was almost at my day’s end.
+As I emerged from the trees I realised that I was almost at day’s end.

 There in the distance sat Richmond.
 It was still only 1.30 as I entered the town and found a pub with an open fire (always a prerequisite) and settled down to thaw out and doze awhile, before heading to my B&B.